Country Report - Germany

 Scope

 In Germany, all types of solar technologies for buildings and industry are subject to research, demonstration and market activities.
 Continuity in national funding schemes for R&D is guaranteed by the 7th Energy research programme of the German government.
-The building and neighborhoods sectors as well as the trade commerce services and industry sector comprise a broad range of R&D topics.
+The buildings and neighbourhoods sector as well as the trade commerce services and industry sector comprises a broad range of R&D topics.

-In the course of sector coupling, buildings and neighborhoods will in the future have to interact more with the power and transport systems because linking the building infrastructure with energy supply in the transport sector, using vehicles as storage units for locally produced renewable energies, for example, can contribute to improving the climate footprint and energy efficiency.
+In the course of sector coupling, buildings and neighbourhoods will in future have to interact more with the power and also transport system, because linking the building infrastructure with energy supply in the transport sector, using vehicles as storage units for locally produced renewable energies, for example, can contribute to improving the climate footprint and energy efficiency.

 Market Size and Trends

-Passive houses are popular, approximately 25,000 units were built in Germany according to the passive house standard (ig-passivhaus.de) and 10% of these certified by the passive house institute (database 2016).
+So called “passive houses” are popular, over 10,000 units were built in Germany according to the “passive house standard” (ig-passivhaus.de), 10% of these certified by the passive house institute (data base 2016).

-By the end of 2016, more than 2,200 solar active houses, “Sonnenhäuser” or “sunhouses”, had been built in Germany.
+By the end of 2016, more than 2,200 solar active houses, so-called “Sonnenhäuser” (so called “sunhouses”) were built in Germany.

-Additionally, the "efficiency house plus" initiative is worth mentioning: grid connected PV provides electricity for a heat pump-based heating system and power for appliances.
+Additionally efficiency house plus initiative is worth mentioning: grid connected PV provides electricity for a heat pump based heating system and power for appliances.
 The main problem is the higher primary energy demand as this concept needs electricity from the grid in wintertime.

 Main Market Drivers

 Again, attractive feed-in-tariffs for PV are today less profitable than there were years ago.
-In combination with the German BEG – an attractive programme for funding energy efficient buildings - this framework has helped the market grow.
+In combination with the German BEG – an attractive programme for funding energy efficient buildings (see above) - this framework helped the market growth.

-More and more federal states and cities are implementing “solar obligations”, in many cases PV obligations with strong impact for solar thermal technology.
+More and more federal states and cities implement “solar obligations”, in many cases PV obligations with strong impact for solar thermal technology.

 Employment